JeremieLitzler/journal/docs/2023/03/a-day-in-the-life-of-a-farmer-in-march-the-dutch-farmer/README.md

 ![A man in a garden sowing seed on a garden bed](/images/2023-03-06-a-man-in-a-garden-sowing-seed-on-a-garden-bed.jpg 'Credits: image taken from The Dutch Farmer’s vlog')

-Spring is here and a lot is happening in the garden: bees are at work, sowing new crops is the main job and overwinter crops are still producing.
+Spring is here and a lot is happening in the garden: bees are at work, sowing new crops is the main job and overwinters crops are still producing.

 Thanks to Moreno for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on The Dutch Farmer’s channel.